Deci-AI/super-gradients/documentation/source/qat_ptq_deciyolo.md

 <img src="images/soccer.png" width="750">
 </div>

-In this tutorial we will guide you step by step on how to prepare  our DeciYolo to production!
+In this tutorial, we will guide you step by step on how to prepare our DeciYolo for production!
-We will leverage DeciYolos architecture which includes quantization friendly blocks, and train a deci yolo model on Roboflow's [Soccer Player Detection Dataset](https://universe.roboflow.com/roboflow-100/soccer-players-5fuqs) in a way that would maximize our throughput without comprimising on the model's accuracy.
+We will leverage DeciYolos architecture which includes quantization-friendly blocks, and train a DeciYolo model on Roboflow's [Soccer Player Detection Dataset](https://universe.roboflow.com/roboflow-100/soccer-players-5fuqs) in a way that would maximize our throughput without compromising on the model's accuracy.

 The steps will be:
-1. Training from scratch on one of the downstream datasets- these will play the role of the users dataset (i.e the one which the model will need to be trained for the user's task)
+1. Training from scratch on one of the downstream datasets- these will play the role of the user's dataset (i.e., the one in which the model will need to be trained for the user's task)
-2. Performing post training quantization and quantization aware training
+2. Performing post-training quantization and quantization-aware training

 Pre-requisites:
 - [Training with configuration files]()
 - [PTQ and QAT]()

-Now, lets get to it.
+Now, let's get to it.

 ## Step 0: Installations and Dataset Setup

-Follow setup instructions for RF100:
+Follow the setup instructions for RF100:
 ```
         - Follow the official instructions to download Roboflow100: https://github.com/roboflow/roboflow-100-benchmark?ref=roboflow-blog
-            //!\\ To use this dataset, you have to download the "coco" format, NOT the yolov5.
+            //!\\ To use this dataset, you must download the "coco" format, NOT the yolov5.

-        - Your dataset should loook like this:
+        - Your dataset should look like this:
             rf100
             ├── 4-fold-defect
             │      ├─ train